sdascconf/sdasc2019/source/contributing.rst

 Contributing
 ============

 We are encouraging contributions that present original unpublished research.
-Submissions (up to 12 pages) should adhere to the single-column LNCS style (SpringerÕs website).
+Submissions (up to 12 pages) should adhere to the single-column LNCS style (Springer's website).
 Topics of interest include but are not limited to the following topic areas:

 * Incorporating realtime and ad-hoc data analytics into applications and deployment on supercomputing and cluster platforms
 * Scientific data set creation, ingest, curation, and analysis with stochastic approaches